And all you're ever gonna be is mean

 Washed up and ranting about the same old bitter things

-- The Great Depression: An inspiration for Taylor's setting.
+- The Great Depression: An inspiration for the music video's setting.

 - Individuality Is Illegal: A girl in the video has to eat lunch alone because she's wearing a different dress than everyone else.